yousefelassal/quote-cron/README.md

 > In life, all good things come hard, but wisdom is the hardest to come by.

 > Sir, my concern is not whether God is on our side; my greatest concern is to be on God's side, for God is always right.

+> To keep your secret is wisdom; but to expect others to keep it is folly.